rockerer/narnia/README.md

 ## Introduction:
 Try it for yourself before you look for help ;)

+## Usefule information

+The applicatoins are compiled with the following flags:

+    -m32                    compile for 32bit
+    -fno-stack-protector    disable ProPolice
+    -Wl,-z,norelro          disable relro

 ## Preparations
 I added the server ``narnia.labs.overthewire.org'' and port 2226 into the ssh config file: